ariannaa7/HappyHaplos/README.md

 There are three input files needed to go through the following steps
 1. Then Allen Ancient DNA Resource (AADR) dataset which contains a large amount of information, notably haplogroups and associated contries (AADR Annotation.xlsx)
 2. The ISOGG Y-chromosome haplogroup treefile to trace paternal lineage (chrY_hGrpTree_isogg2016.txt)
-3. The ISOGG mitochondial DNA haplogroup treefile to trace maternal lineage (mt_phyloTree_b17_Tree2.txt)
+3. The PhyloTree mitochondial DNA haplogroup treefile to trace maternal lineage (mt_phyloTree_b17_Tree2.txt)

 More information on how to access these files in the next steps!